 Recommended holding period: None.
-The decision to exercise an option is a key investment decision for a holder, as is the decision for both option holders and writers to close out an existing option position before the option expires or is exercised and assigned by executing a closing transaction.
-Consequently, investors have the sole responsibility for determining if and when they should exercise their options contract(s) or whether to close out an existing option position.
+The decision for both option holders and writers to close out an existing option position before the option expires or is exercised and assigned is a key investment decision.
+Consequently, investors have the sole responsibility for determining whether to close out an existing option position.
 Investors who close out an existing option position forego any subsequent profit or loss associated with the option.
 All options have an expiration date after which the option will have no value and will no longer exist.
-Holders of American-style options who wish to exercise in advance of the expiration date may do so by providing exercise instructions to their broker, pursuant to the broker's process.